infusionsoft/keap-sdk/sdks/v2/javascript/docs/AffiliateApi.md

 > AffiliateCommissionProgramResponse updateCommissionProgramUsingPATCH(commissionProgramId, updateCommissionProgramRequest, opts)

-Update a Affiliate Commission Program
+Update an Affiliate Commission Program

 Updates the properties of an Affiliate Commission Program